Fritz von Brodowski: Second World War

 The "Hauptverbindungsstäbe" were the main staff liaison placed with regional prefects who controlled, through the Verbindungsstäbe (VS), departmental prefects.

-In May 1944, General von Brodowski, worried about concentrations of the maquis in Cantal, a sparsely populated area of 65,000 square kilometers, asked the Kommandant Heeresgebiet Südfrankreich (KHS), the military command of the Army area in Southern France, to transfer to Lyon troop units to combat the resistance.
+In May 1944, General von Brodowski, worried about concentrations of the maquis in Cantal, asked the Kommandant Heeresgebiet Südfrankreich (KHS), the military command of the Army area in Southern France, to transfer to Lyon troop units to combat the resistance.
 General Curt von Jesser in May 1944 created the Jesser Column, a force of about 5,000 soldiers, including units of the 2nd SS Panzer Division Das Reich, to suppress and destroy the Maquis in the Auvergne and Limousin regions from June to August 1944.
 These units wiped out the population of the town of Oradour-sur-Glane in June 1944, shortly after the Allied landings in Normandy, and Brodowski was therefore seen by the French as one of those responsible.

 In September 1944, Brodowski was the head of the Kampfgruppe "von Brodowski" and fought in the Battle of the Vosges.
 Brodowski was captured by French troops near Jussey on October 27, 1944.
 He was imprisoned in the fortress of Besançon and was there held in solitary confinement by the French Forces of the Interior.
 He was shot dead on October 28 by his guards.
 According to the guards, Brodowski had attempted to escape.
 Brodowski was buried with military honors by the French military authorities, who investigated the guards' actions and came to the formal conclusion that Brodowski had attempted to escape.
 However, the killing remained unresolved.

 Brodowski's death was announced on November 8, 1944, by the French channel Radio Londres and the Swiss News Agency on the following day.
 Adolf Hitler then ordered the randomly chosen murder of a French general, Maurice Mesny, as a reprisal.
 Mesny was killed by the SS on January 19, 1945, in the course of a prison transfer.